operator-framework/enhancements/enhancements/service-binding.md

 * Does John have reasonable access to the application ?
 * A validating webhook "validates" conditions before an object is accepted.
 In this case, subject access reviews (SARs) could be made use of, to validate user privileges.

-## Organization & Delivery
+## Organization

-1. It is thereby proposed that the project currently hosted at [redhat-developer/service-binding-operator](https://github.com/redhat-developer/service-binding-operator/) be onboarded into [operator-framework/operator-lifecycle-manager](https://github.com) organization.
+* It is hereby proposed that the project currently hosted at [redhat-developer/service-binding-operator](https://github.com/redhat-developer/service-binding-operator/) be onboarded into [operator-framework/operator-lifecycle-manager](https://github.com) organization.

-2. The project would be governed by the processes Operator Framework community.
+* The project would be governed by the processes of the Operator Framework community.

+## Delivery

-3. The controller and associated resources as specified in the following section would be shipped with OLM.
+* The controller and associated resources as specified in the following section would be shipped with OLM.
 Details on the implementation of the same is not in scope of this enhancement proposal.
-4. The Service Binding project would continue shipping standalone releases.
+* The Service Binding project would continue shipping standalone releases.

 ## Bill of materials